Orchid Fertilization: 5 Unique Methods

-More than half the reviews had negative feedback, with a whooping 44%.
+More than half the reviews had negative feedback, with a whopping 44%.
 The complaint was the same: it dripped out in twelve hours or less.

 Where to Buy

 Hmm, seriously?
-We’ve added the link here (Affiliate Link)
+I’ve added the link here (Affiliate Link)

-Once again, we couldn’t find a website or costumer service phone numbers to reach the company, so Amazon it is...but please don't...
+Once again, I couldn’t find a website or customer service phone number to reach the company, so Amazon it is...but please don't...
 Just don't.

 Now that you know all about fertilizing your orchid and the 5 different methods,